AndreCostaaa/Console-Kids-App-PC/README.md

 How to run the code:

-First check the COM that the arduino is using and change the COM variable in main.py

-then, using the command line (windows), go to the directory folder and run it using "python main.py"
+Using the command line (windows), go to the directory folder and run it using "python main.py -c [COM PORT]"